wuyangchen97/wuyangchen97.github.io/_posts/2023-04-19-Ubuntu mounted disk has no permission.md

 ---

 ## BackGround
-Assuming you have a new disk that needs to be mounted, you'll need to follow these steps
+Assuming you have a new disk that needs to be mounted, you can refer to following steps

 ## Solution
-step1: check the filesystem and mounted point of target `lsblk -f`
+step1: check the filesystem and other informations `lsblk -f`

-step2: get the user id:
+step2: get the user id(uid=xx in step3):
 `grep ^"$USER" /etc/group`

-step2: mount it using the following command:
+step3: mount it using the following command:

 > with execute permissions for files, no access for 'others'